SERVICE DOGS FREQUENTLY ASKED QUESTIONS!

 Should We Desire to Acquire a Smoky Mountain Service Dog, What is Your Pricing Policy and What is the Acquisition Process?

 Total cost to acquire, care for, train, and place a service dog is estimated to be in the $20,000 to $23,000 range.
-This estimate includes the nearly 1200 hours of training required for our trainers to supervise and personally train our dogs and the recipient.
+This estimate includes the nearly 1500 to 1800 hours of training required for our trainers to supervise and personally train our dogs and the recipient.

-Acquisition of a Smoky Mountain Service Dog is a six-step process.
+Acquisition of a Smoky Mountain Service Dog is a five-step process.

 Step One - fill out the Preliminary Application Form on the web site and submit.
 You will be contacted for a telephone interview within one week.